 |Shared By:||JJ Schlick on Nov 10, 2013|

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|

-This pitch conjured memories of Acid Test Crack at the Forks because of the crisp jamming, dramatic stances, boulder problem cruxes, and it's just a striking line.
-If you're a conasuier of 5.12 basalt trad climbing, you are not going to want to pass up this out of the way line.
+The second known 5.12 to be established at Volunteer.
+This pitch conjured memories of Acid Test Crack at the Forks because of the crisp jamming, dramatic stances, bouldery cruxes, and it's just a striking line.
+If you're a connoisseur of 5.12 basalt trad climbing, you are not going to want to pass up this out of the way line.

 The top of this line sits in a low spot of the rim and is a snow catch drainage, thus the black streaks.
 Due to wildlife and spring thaws, it will require some seasonal brushing.
 If you want to go for the well protected onsight, talk your partner into going down and giving it a brushdown with a small whisk brush.
 It’s an effort well rewarded.